tomas-fryza/avr-course/labs/04-lcd/README.md

 1. Use Timer/Counter2 16-ms overflow and update the stopwatch LCD value approximately every 100&nbsp;ms (6 x 16 ms = 100 ms) as explained in the previous lab.
 Display tenths of a second only in the form `00:00.tenths`, ie let the stopwatch counts from `00:00.0` to `00:00.9` and then starts again.

    ![LCD screenshot](images/screenshot_lcd_tenths.png)

+   IMPORTANT: Because library functions only allow to display a string (`lcd_puts`) or individual characters (`lcd_putc`), the variables' number values need to be converted to such strings.
+To do this, use the `itoa(number, string, num_base)` function from the standard `stdlib.h` library.
+The `num_base` parameter allows you to display the `number` in decimal, hexadecimal, or binary.

    ```c
    #include <stdlib.h>         // C library.
 Needed for number conversions